 But with the emergence of video rentals and land sales in the 70s and 80s, drive-in cinemas suffered a heavy decline.

-So why now, in 2018, are drive-in cinemas on the rise again?
+So why are drive-in cinemas on the rise again?

 1. The car is the star